GitHub Issues Integration

 If you're having trouble adding a new webhook endpoint with Svix, please see the Adding Endpoint docs from Svix.

 The GitHub Issues API requires some custom headers.
-You can configure custom headers in Trunk:
+You can configure custom headers in the endpoint configuration:

-You can add custom headers under Advanced > Custom Headers
+You can add custom headers under Webhooks > Advanced > Custom Headers.

 Fill in the Key and Value referencing the table below, and click the + button to add each header.